2023 Solar Incentives Guide for South Gate, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering factors in once your solar system is up and running.
-If you have in place a net metering agreement with your South Gate utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in other places you may receive a refund equivalent to a percentage of the value.
+• Net Metering: Net metering factors in after your solar system is up and running.
+If you have a net metering agreement with your South Gate utility company, it will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in other places you might receive a refund equivalent to a percentage of the value.

 Best Regional Coverage